 What's it like?

-You would plan and organise people and resources so a project achieves its aims.
+You'd plan and organise people and resources so a project achieves its aims.

-- Find out what the client or company wants to achieve
+- find out what the client or company wants to achieve

-- Agree the timescales, costs and resources needed
+- agree timescales, costs and resources needed

-- Create a detailed plan and schedule for each stage of the project
+- create a detailed plan and schedule for each stage of the project

-- Select and lead a project team
+- select and lead a project team

-- Negotiate with contractors and suppliers for materials and services
+- negotiate with contractors and suppliers for materials and services

-- Report regularly on progress to senior managers and the client
+- report regularly on progress to senior managers and the client

-- Manage risks to avoid delays
+- manage risks to avoid delays

-You would also use specialised software to help with scheduling, costing, and risk analysis.
+You'd also use specialised software to help with scheduling, costing, and risk analysis.